Home > Analyses > Consumer Cyclical > Tractor Supply Company

 Best Buy Co., Inc.14.5B

-Tractor Supply Company ranks 7th among its peers.
-Its market cap is just 1.21% of Amazon’s, the leader.
-The company sits below both the average market cap of the top 10 (317B) and the sector median (33.6B).
-It trails closely behind Ulta Beauty by about 5.4%, indicating a narrow gap with its nearest competitor above.
+Tractor Supply Company ranks 7th among these competitors.
+Its market cap is just 1.16% of Amazon’s, the sector leader.
+The company trades below both the average top 10 market cap of 317B and the sector median of 33.6B.
+The gap to the next competitor above, Ulta Beauty, is narrow at about 0.65%, indicating close competition in this mid-tier range.

 Comparisons with competitors